Efficient Temporal Pattern Mining in Big Time Series Using Mutual Information -- Full Version: Related work

-A review by Fabian et al. \cite{morchen2007unsupervised} provides a classification of time point-based and interval-based, as well as univariate and multivariate TPM methods.
-However, it does not include any recent TPM algorithms.
-Instead, the state-of-the-art TPM methods that currently achieve the best performance are our baselines: H-DFS \cite{hdfs}, TPMiner \cite{tpminer}, IEMiner \cite{ieminer}, and Z-Miner \cite{lee2020z}.
+The state-of-the-art TPM methods that currently achieve the best performance are our baselines: H-DFS \cite{hdfs}, TPMiner \cite{tpminer}, IEMiner \cite{ieminer}, and Z-Miner \cite{lee2020z}.
 H-DFS is a hybrid algorithm that uses breadth-first and depth-first search strategies to mine frequent arrangements of temporal intervals.
 H-DFS uses a data structure called ID-List to transform event sequences into vertical representations, and temporal patterns are generated by merging the ID-Lists of different events.
 This means that H-DFS does not scale well when the number of time series increases.
 In \cite{ieminer}, Patel et al. design a hierarchical lossless representation to model event relations, and propose IEMiner that uses Apriori-based optimizations to efficiently mine patterns from this new representation.
 In \cite{tpminer}, Chen et al. propose TPMiner that uses endpoint and endtime representations to simplify the complex relations among events.
 Similar to \cite{hdfs}, IEMiner and TPMiner do not scale to datasets with many time series.
 Z-Miner \cite{lee2020z}, proposed by Lee et al., is the most recent work addressing TPM.
 Z-Miner improves the mining efficiency over existing methods by employing two data structures: a hierarchical hash-based structure called Z-Table for time-efficient candidate generation and support count, and Z-Arrangement, a structure to efficiently store event intervals in temporal patterns for efficient memory consumption.
 Although using efficient data structures, Z-Miner neither employs the transitivity property of temporal relations nor mutual information for pruning.
 Thus, Z-Miner is less efficient than our exact and approximate HTPGM in both runtimes and memory usage, and does not scale to large datasets with many sequences and many time series (see Section \ref{sec:experiment}).
 Our HTPGM algorithm improves on these methods by: (1) using efficient data structures and applying pruning techniques based on the Apriori principle and the transitivity property of temporal relations to enable fast mining, (2) the approximate HTPGM can handle datasets with many time series and sequences, and (3), providing an end-to-end FTPMfTS process to mine temporal patterns directly from time series, a feature that is not supported by the baselines.